MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 # Build and test a containerized Python web app in the cloud

 This article is part of a tutorial about containerizing and deploy a Python web app to Azure App Service.
 App Service enables you to run containerized web apps and deploy through continuous integration/continuous deployment (CI/CD) capabilities with Docker Hub, Azure Container Registry, and Visual Studio Team Services.
-In this part of the tutorial, you learn how to build and run the containerized Python web app locally.
+In this part of the tutorial, you learn how to build the containerized Python web app in the cloud.

 In the previous part of this tutorial, a container image was build and run locally.
-In this part of the tutorial, you will build (containerize) a Python web app into a Docker image in the cloud, in [Azure Container Registry](/azure/container-registry/container-registry-intro).
-Building in the close which has the advantage of typically being faster and easier.
+In this part of the tutorial, you'll build (containerize) a Python web app into a Docker image in the cloud, specifically in [Azure Container Registry](/azure/container-registry/container-registry-intro).
+Building in the cloud has the advantage of being faster and easier when deploying existing code like the sample apps.

-Before you can deploy a Docker image, the image must be uploaded to a container registry.
-In this tutorial, you'll work with Azure Container Registry (ACR), bu or another registry.
+Before you can deploy a Docker image to App service, the image must be uploaded to a container registry.
+In this tutorial, you'll work with Azure Container Registry (ACR).

 ## 1. Create an Azure Container Registry

 If you have an Azure Container Registry, go to the next step.
+If you don't, create one.

 ### [Azure portal](#tab/azure-portal)